godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 are only visible when using perfectly mirrored reflections.
 Normally, scenes have normal mapping and varying levels of roughness which can hide this.

-Alternatively, Reflection Probes work very well blended together with Screen Space Reflections to solve these problems.
+Alternatively, Reflection Probes work well blended together with Screen Space Reflections to solve these problems.
 Combining them makes local reflections appear more faithful, while probes only used as fallback when no screen-space information is found:

 .. image:: img/refprobe_ssr.png